albert-garreta/albert-garreta/README.md

 ### Hi there 👋

-Please see my website for more information about myself: https://sites.google.com/view/agarreta/home
+Please see my website if you'd like to know more about me https://sites.google.com/view/agarreta/home

 <!--